Help & Bug Reporting

 Contributing to the Packages

-If you have feature ideas you'd like to implement, or bugs you'd like to fix, feel free to open a discussion under the "dev" category – we're always happy to help people flesh out their ideas or get unstuck on problems.
-Another good place to discuss with developers is in the Juno Gitter.
+If you have feature ideas you'd like to implement, or bugs you'd like to fix, feel free to open an issue on Juno.jl GitHub repository with an appropriate tag – we're always happy to help people flesh out their ideas or get unstuck on problems.
+Another good place to communicate with Juno developers is our Slack channel.
 Come by and we can chat about your ideas.

 For extra general resources, consider the following: